-As part of their ambition to support substinability initiatives in the workforce, Birkbeck has introduced a suite of new executive courses to meet demand.
+As part of their ambition to support sustainability initiatives in the workforce, Birkbeck runs a suite of undergraduate and postgraduate programmes to support the development of green skills

-Birkbeck offers a range of programmes in the sustainability research and education space, which form part of their wider Green Skills agenda.
-These programmes, which include BSc and Msc in Environment and Sustainability, Msc Corporate Responsibility, and Msc Global Environmental Politics, are offered in order to support existing executives to upskill in this area.
-These courses are deliberately flexible, to enable executives to complete them while remaining in post.
-The courses are also available for undergraduate students looking to enter environment and sustainability related professions.
+Birkbeck offers a range of programmes in the ESG space, which form part of their wider Green Skills agenda, including BSc and MSc in Environment and Sustainability, MSc Corporate Responsibility, and MSc Global Environmental Politics.
+These offer existing executives the opportunity to upskill in this area as well as training for undergraduate and postgraduate students looking to enter environment and sustainability related professions.
+As with all Birkbeck programmes, these programmes are offered through a flexible evening and online delivery model, enabling students to combine studies with professional commitments.